supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

     ![](./media/selectresourceprovide.png)

-### Task 2: Create and Review the pre-created ARM template
+### Task 2: Create and Review the generated ARM template

 1. Navigate to C:\HCIBox directory and right click on the file name **Generate-ARM-Template.ps1** and select run with Powershell.
 A powershell window  start and will close automatically after the execution and the creation of Azure Stack HCI ARM template completes.